nvp85/fit_app/README.md

 # fit_app
 ## Description
-This is a learning project, made using Flask.
-It's a simple RESTful fitness web application to track consumed calories and exercises with the following API endpoints:
+This is a learning project, made with Flask, SQLAlchemy, Alembic, and Postgresql.
+It's a simple RESTful fitness web application with endpoints for managing user data, food nutrients, exercises, and tracking daily activities and calorie intake.
+API endpoints:

 |path|methods|description|
 |----|-------|-----------|